As the world becomes more tech-centric every day, digitization efforts are even making their way to the grocery aisle through the blockchain.

 These applications all aim to increase traceability, transparency, supply availability, and efficiency for all parties.
 These are important for improving operations at food and beverage manufacturers.

-What Does Food Blockchain Tech Mean for You?
+What Does Blockchain in the Food Industry Mean for You?

 Moreover, these forward-looking applications are creating a blueprint for how the industry will conduct business in the coming decade, as well as providing value-added services to consumers.